daarnolducsd/ep5book/docs/03-week3.md

 ## Bar Graphs

 Eventually, we are going to use a bar graph to visualize the veil of darkness test for discrimination.
-In this chapter, we are going to learn how to construct bar graphs in Stata generally.
+In this section, we are going to learn how to construct bar graphs in Stata generally.
 To begin, we are going to set up a hypothetical example.
 Imagine we are trying to construct a bar graph that shows average GPA across different schools, based on the data below:

 <div class="figure" style="text-align: center">
 <img src="images/03_school_gpa.png" alt="Dataset on Schools and GPA" width="65%" />